Strategy & Brand

 The success of the Swiss Life brand results from a consistent brand strategy and management.
 On the basis of its corporate strategy and positioning as a provider of comprehensive life and pensions and financial solutions, the Swiss Life umbrella brand provides orientation and creates confidence.

-The sub-brands are assigned to various levels in a clear brand hierarchy.
+The brands are assigned to various levels in a clear brand hierarchy.
 The strategic management of the entire brand portfolio is an element of corporate communication.
-The brand hierarchy is under permanent review and adjustments are made regularly as needed.
+The brand hierarchy is reviewed continuously, and adjustments are made as needed.

 While the umbrella and sub-brands are managed centrally, brand management for the level 3 brands Endorsement and 4 Individual brands is performed directly in the relevant divisions.
-There were no changes in the brand hierarchy in 2019.
+The individual brand Fincentrum, which was launched in the Czech Republic and Slovakia in 2019, was renamed the Swiss Life Select sub-brand in Slovakia in 2020.
+In the Czech Republic, the financial advisor based in Prague will continue to operate under the Fincentrum brand.

 Corporate identity & design

-With its brand personality and clear corporate design guidelines, Swiss Life guarantees a standardised appearance at all brand contact points.
+With its purpose and clear corporate design guidelines, Swiss Life guarantees a standardised appearance at all brand contact points.
 The Swiss Life brand personality always centres on the customer: “We enable people to lead a self-determined life.”

 The corporate design is derived from the brand personality and, in addition to ensuring recognisability, contributes to a uniform brand experience.
 Whether they are browsing the website, reading a brochure or looking at an advert, the stakeholder groups are to receive the same strong impression of Swiss Life at all contact points.
-The pictorial world is one of the key instruments in making the brand personality tangible for external and internal target groups.
-It differentiates Swiss Life from the competition and produces its robust recognition effect.
+The pictorial world is one of the key instruments in making the brand personality of Swiss Life tangible for external and internal target groups.
+It sets Swiss Life apart from the competition and produces its clear recognition effect.

 The success of the Swiss Life brand is constantly measured on the local front by independent institutes, which review brand awareness and perception.
-The findings garnered are continuously used for the development and adjustment of marketing measures.
+Swiss Life also regularly assesses the anchoring of its purpose externally among the general public, among customers following interaction with Swiss Life, and also internally among its employees.
+The findings are continuously used to develop and adjust marketing measures.

 Worldwide brand protection and assessment

 Swiss Life protects its brands around the world.
 It takes vigorous action in cases of brand or copyright infringement.
-Our customers can be sure that the Swiss Life logo and corporate name stand for Swiss Life quality and service wherever they appear.
+Customers can be sure that they will enjoy Swiss Life quality and service wherever the Swiss Life logo and corporate name appear.

-Swiss Life also carries out regular internal studies of brand value, which demonstrate the development of the brand’s value on the basis of a wide range of factors.
+Swiss Life carries out regular internal studies of brand value, which demonstrate the development of the brand’s value based on a wide range of factors.